Wit stompneus, Vyfvinger

 White stumpnose are endemic to the coastal region of the Kei River to southern Angola. .
 Management for the sector is considered partly effective.
 In South Africa this sector is principally managed through a total allowable effort (TAE) limitation and there are additional restrictions to protect overfished species such as bag (10 pp/day) and minimum size (25 cm) limits for recreational fishers.
 There is some concern over the impact of the small-scale fishery rights allocation beyond the recommended TAE and the continuously growing recreational sector.Inshore demersal trawl

 White stumpnose are caught between Cape Agulhas and the Great Kei River at depth shallower that 110 m.
-Management is considered to be partly effective.
+Management is considered to be largely effective.
 Management is mainly directed at the target species hake (MSC certified) and sole in the form of Total Allowable Catch (TAC) and permit limitations.
-Some ecosystem-based management measures have been implemented, such as the use of tori lines to minimize seabird interactions and limited fishing areas.
-There is a fishery conservation project ( FCP ) presently underway seeking to test a co-management approach that would bring under management 10 non-target species in the sector.
-Additional ecological concerns are little information on impacts to sensitive shark, skates and ray populations as well as impacts to the seabed.
+A fishery conservation project (FCP) was developed to test a co-management approach for 10 non-target species in the sector.
+Other concerns include the lack of information on impacts to sensitive shark, skates and ray populations as well as impacts to the seabed.
 Efforts are underway to improve the scientific observer coverage at sea for this sector to better understand ecosystem impacts.